glassflow/glassflow-examples/examples/README.md

 - [Log format conversion](opentel-log-transform): Showcases how to transform Open Telemetry log formats into a structure that can be ingested into ClickHouse.

+- [Unstructured to structured data transformation](unstructured-to-structured): Transform unstructured data like a YouTube video to extract key topics from the video transcript, generate additional insights, and translate the transcript into any specified language.

 ## Pre-requisites